lawrenceccheung/exawind-benchmarks/amr-wind/atmospheric_boundary_layer/convective_abl_nrel5mw/setup/README.md

 ![ABL domain side view](../results/images/convectiveABL_sideview.png)

+In the image above, a side view of the domain is shown, with the potential location of an NREL5MW turbine shown in the black disk.
+Sampling planes are placed at the heights z=27, 90, and 153m to calculate statistics, along with a virtual met-mast and inflow planes to characterize the inflow wind statistics to the turbine.

 There are a few modifications required to execute the notebook.
 First, the location of the AMR-Wind front end directory (and the utilities subdirectory) should be provided in the `amrwindfedirs` list here:

 ```python